The most extensive and powerful robot control system on the planet

 Edit: usual cut and paste etc. for the text files.

-Settings: Load/save a settings file with speeds and joint names, change speed and acceleration, configure system.
+Settings: Load/save a settings file joint names, Cartesian axes, configure system.

 Robot: display or change position of robot in joint or Cartesian coordinates, relative or absolute moves.
 Choose modes, for example smooth mode, continuous path mode.